 - Compass / Katie Beckett Consultant Program

-The Waisman Center UCEDD is a partner within the Katie Beckett Program within the Wisconsin Department of Health Services that provides Wisconsin Medicaid coverage for children living at home who have substantial limitations in multiple daily activities due to one or more of the following developmental disabilities, severe emotional disturbances, or physical disabilities/chronic medical illnesses.
+The Waisman Center University Center for Excellence in Developmental Disabilities (UCEDD) is a partner within the Katie Beckett Program within the Wisconsin Department of Health Services that provides Wisconsin Medicaid coverage for children living at home who have substantial limitations in multiple daily activities due to one or more of the following developmental disabilities, severe emotional disturbances, or physical disabilities/chronic medical illnesses.

-The overall purpose of this contract is to provide local administration of certain steps in the eligibility determination process for the Wisconsin Medicaid Katie Beckett Program (KBP) in the counties of southcentral Wisconsin.
-For more information: The Katie Beckett Program provides Wisconsin Medicaid
+The overall purpose of this contract is to provide local administration of certain steps in the eligibility determination process for the Wisconsin Medicaid Katie Beckett Program (KBP) in the counties of south central Wisconsin.

 - Health and Disability Initiative